Bachelor of Engineering with Honours

 As a UC Engineering student you will have access to some of the best engineering staff and resources in New Zealand and the world.

-- UC is ranked 19th in the world in Civil and Structural Engineering, ahead of the likes of Oxford and Cornell (QS world university rankings by subject 2014).
+- UC is ranked 44th in the world in Civil Engineering, ahead of the likes of University College London, Columbia and Princeton universities (QS World University Rankings by Subject 2015).

 - We have specially-designed computer laboratories and software as well as a specialist Engineering and Physical Sciences library.